mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 You can also use the helper attribute `#[uniffi(flat_error)]` to expose just the variants but none of the fields.
 In this case the error will be serialized using Rust's `ToString` trait and will be accessible as the only field on each of the variants.
-For flat errors your variants can have unnamed fields, and the types of the fields don't need to implement any special traits.
+The types of the fields can be any UniFFI supported type and don't need to implement any special traits.

 ```rust
 #[derive(uniffi::Error)]